 What We Like:

-- Targets pet urine and other tough odors
+- Targets pet urine and tough odors

-- Fragrance-free and gentle for pets
+- Fragrance-free and gentle

-- Suitable for HE and standard washers
+- Compatible with HE and standard washers

-- Can be used as a pre-soak for stubborn stains
+- Can be used as a pre-soak

 What Could Be Improved:

-- Pre-soaking needed for heavy soiling
+- Pre-soaking required for heavy soiling

 5. Resolve Ultra Pet Odor and Stain Remover Spray